boukew99/boukew99.github.io/quotes.md

 ```
 “If I had asked people what they wanted, they would have said faster horses. ” - Henry Ford
 ```

+> The best way to interpret the actions os not as moves intended to improve board position, but rather as moves that simplify the player's problem solving task - Kirsh & Maglio, 1994